hyansuper/spotmicro/README.md

 roslaunch spotmicro bringup.launch mode:=[rviz/sim/pi]
 ```
 to launch it in RViz animation, gazebo simulation or bring up the real robot.<br/>
-To bring up the real robot, you may need to customize the `spotmicro/spotmicro/launch/machine.launch` file
+To bring up the real robot, you may need to customize `spotmicro/pi_ros_remote.sh` and `spotmicro/spotmicro/launch/machine.launch` files

 ### Input topic:
 * `/cmd_vel`: control angular and linear velocity just like the turtlesim program.